 Like chillies, bell peppers are also members of the capsicum family.
 They range in color from green through to orange, yellow, red and now the latest fancy color in US markets is purple.

 The most common varity we see in Nandyala region is green bell peppers.
 They have refreshing juicy flesh and crisp texture.
-And unlike mature bell peppers yellow and red, they do not have a sweet flesh.
+And unlike mature bell peppers yellow and red, they do not have sweet flesh, which suit the curry preparations.

 Green Capsicum, Tomato and Onion